 Students who are not picked up at regular carpool by 3:15 p.m. (or 12:15 p.m. on Noon Dismissal days) will be sent to Extended Day.
 Parents must report to Extended Day and follow the sign-out procedure with a staff member on duty.
-A late fee of \$10.00 will be charged.
-If a student is in Extended Day past 3:30 p.m., this will be considered a drop-in and the standard rates will apply.
+A late fee of \$12.00 will be charged.
+If a student is in Extended Day past 3:30 p.m., this will be considered a drop-in and the standard rates will apply (see Extended Day contract on the website for drop-in pricing).

-Parents of students attending Extended Day who do not pick up by their contracted dismissal time will be charged a late fee of \$10.00 per occurrence.
+Parents of students attending Extended Day who do not pick up by their contracted dismissal time will be charged a late fee of \$12.00 per occurrence.
 Repeated late pick-up could result in further action at the discretion of the Director and the Head of School.

-New this year: All families are expected to create an account on Active (https://campsself.active.com/stmichaelsepiscopalschool0) and save a credit card to their student profile.
+All families are expected to create an account on Active (https://campsself.active.com/stmichaelsepiscopalschool0) and save a credit card to their student profile.
 Student accounts will be automatically charged within 2 business days of the late occurrence.